A downloadable tool for Windows

 - Generic Starts removes nation-based start locations; all starts will be standard land starts.
 So far this has mostly been used for nationgen games.

 - A mac version is viable.
-The Unity engine is cross-platform, I just need to secure access to a mac machine for proper testing cycles.
+The Unity engine is cross-platform.
+More on this soon, I hope.

 - Dominions 4 will, rarely, refuse to accept a start location, rendering the map unplayable with max players and potentially unbalanced with fewer.
 This may be unsolvable given that completely identical province coding is occasionally producing different results.
 The only current solution is to generate another map.
 If any Dominions modders have insight into this issue, I could use some enlightenment.